emmahsax/slack_messaging/README.md

   icon_emoji: ':<SOME EMOJI>:'
 ```

-To generate this file at `~/.slack_messaging.yml`, please run this command:
+A config file can have both Discord and Slack settings, or just one or the other.
+To easily generate this file at `~/.slack_messaging.yml`, please run this command once for each type of settings:

 ```bash
 slack-messaging setup
 ```

-To obtain the webhook URL, go to [this link](https://api.slack.com/messaging/webhooks).
+To obtain a Slack webhook URL, follow [these instructions](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).
+To obtain a Discord webhook URL, follow [these instructions](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 If you'd like to create the config file at a different directory, I recommend using the `setup` command, and then manually moving the file to your desired location: